L2GTX: From Local to Global Time Series Explanations: The L2GTX Method

 L2GTX begins by generating local explanations for a batch of time-series instances $\mathcal{X}$ using the LOMATCE algorithm~\cite{11216415}, which is detailed in Appendix~\ref{app:lomatce}.
 For each instance $X_i$, LOMATCE constructs a local neighbourhood of $S$ perturbed samples by randomly perturbing temporal segments and weighting each sample by its similarity to the original instance.
 From these samples, all Parameterised Event Primitives (PEPs) are extracted, including \emph{increasing} and \emph{decreasing} segments parameterised by $(\textit{start\_time}, \textit{duration}, \textit{avg\_gradient})$, and \emph{local maxima} and \emph{local minima} parameterised by $(\textit{time}, \textit{value})$.

 For each PEP type, events from all neighbourhood samples are clustered independently using the K-means algorithm, with $K$ determined using the silhouette method.
 The number of events assigned to each cluster is organised into a structured event matrix $\mathbf{Z}_i \in \mathbb{R}^{S \times K}$, where rows correspond to perturbed samples, columns correspond to PEP clusters, and each entry records the event count for that sample–cluster pair.
 A weighted linear surrogate (ridge regression) is then trained on $\mathbf{Z}_i$ using the sample weights and the corresponding black-box predictions, yielding importance scores $\hat{\beta}_i \in \mathbb{R}^{K}$ for the clusters.
 L2GTX retains the top-$n$ PEP clusters per instance, analogous to selecting the top-$n$ features in feature-attribution methods \cite{ribeiro2016should}, based on the magnitude of their surrogate importance coefficients, producing a compact local explanation for subsequent aggregation.
+Figure~\ref{fig:lomatce_ecg200} shows illustrative examples of local explanations generated by LOMATCE for the FCN classifier on the ECG200 dataset.